wangzhihao/notes/computer_science/tools/latex/Install.md

 ## Check the version

 The first step we need to check the version of texlive.
 It might be pretty old in some linux systems.
-For example, the 2012 version doesn't include XeTeX.
 ```
 In AWS EC2 m5a.large
 [ec2-user@ip-10-0-3-149 ~]$ yum info texlive